callfoundationindia/callfoundationindia/content/_index.md

     features:
       - image_alt: App preview on a phone and tablet
         content: >
-          CALL Foundation aims to support the development of community businesses, micro-entrepreneurs
+          The fundamental purpose of the CALL Foundation is to generate livelihood opportunities and improve the quality of life in India.

-          through professional advice and solutions and provide means of linkages between businesses,

-          research, and educational institutes and markets.
         actions: []
         title: Our Mission
         image: images/our vision.jpg